Mobile Apps Platform

 - Businesses or companies who used to profit from consulting or advice, that can now be easily acquired online are struggling, and will need to take a new business direction if they want to stay solvent.

-Bernard Kohan is a web application development and technology analyst expert.
+Bernard Kohan is a mobile app and web application development and technology analyst expert.
 He is available to discuss any issues or questions you have about web development and the best choices for your company or project.

 Bernard can be reached at